-Police positioned at Baker school after reported threat Thursday morning
+Threatening letter prompts police to boost security at Baker school

 BAKER - Police officers were stationed at an elementary school in Baker after reports of a threat came in overnight.

 Baker Police Chief Carl Dunn said officers were sent to Bakerfield Elementary School Thursday morning to monitor the campus.
-Classes were going as planned as of around 8 a.m.
+Classes were going on as planned as of around 8 a.m.

+Chief Dunn said State Police alerted the department about a threatening letter.
+The person accused of writing the message lives in another state and told investigators they had no idea how their name ended up on the letter.

 Trending News